 Afterward, make sure you don’t miss Keystone’s Chocolate Village, handcrafted out of more than 5,000 pounds of chocolate.
 You will not believe the functioning chocolate gondola.
 There’s even a chocolate Christmas tree and a waterfall.

 04 of 06

 Kids get après, too, in Telluride, which features a Kids Happy Hour for visitors ages 5 through 12.
+No, not that kind of happy hour; instead of discounted cocktails, at this happy hour, there are games and souvenirs.
 After a day on the slopes, kids can enjoy crafts (make snowflakes and candles or write stories and poems), while Mom and Dad enjoy one last kid-free run.